MetaMask/core/docs/package-migration-process-guide.md

 - If the dependency versions of the migration target are ahead of core, consider updating the core dependencies first.
 - Apply the configurations of the core monorepo to the source repo files.
   - Preserve any TypeScript compiler flags that are enabled in the source repo but not in core.
 - Resolve all errors or issues resulting from these changes.
 - [Example PR](https://github.com/MetaMask/eth-json-rpc-provider/pull/28)

-### 5. Add any missing files required in subpackages of the core monorepo (e.g. LICENSE)
+### 5. Review the `metamask-module-template`, and add any missing files or elements (e.g. LICENSE)

 - [Example PR](https://github.com/MetaMask/eth-json-rpc-provider/pull/24)

-### 6. If the package name is not prefixed by the `@metamask/` namespace, rename the package
+### 6. If applicable, rename the migration target package so that it is prepended by the `@metamask/` namespace

 - Modify the "name" field in `package.json`.
 - Update the title of the README.md.